meltoner/agrofelis/components/remote-control/readme.md

 # Abstract

-The document, presents the details of fabricating a basic remote controller for actuating the wheels, the steering, the breaks and the power of the Agrofelis Robot.
+The document, presents the details of fabricating a baseline remote controller for actuating the wheels, the steering, the breaks and the power of the Agrofelis Robot.
 Accounting for ergonomics, low cost and readily available components a simple extendable design is presented, rapidly prototyping the minimum number of sensors and components needed for booting and controlling the mobility functions of the vehicle.
 The module is de-compiled using design plans annotated with crucial metrics and is re-compiled using photos taken during the fabrication process.
 The software source code running on the micro-controller is presented following alike approaches implemented in other Agrofelis modules.
 The document concludes with a list of components used and assorted with indicative suppliers, aiding in the replication of the module.

 # Introduction

-The scope of this module was to implement a minimum viable remote controller of the Agrofelis Robot.
-Serving its purpose to conduct the first round of on the field testings, the module acts as a baseline remote controller, that can be extended with additional modules such as a TFT monitor, additional sensors and interface indicators.
-The following photo depicts the remote controller operating the Agrofelis Robot in a vineyard.
+The scope of this module was to implement a minimum viable remote controller for the Agrofelis Robot.
+Fulfilling its purpose to conduct the first round of on the field testings, the module acts as a baseline remote controller, that can be extended with additional modules such as a TFT monitor, additional sensors and or / range extenders.
+The following photo depicts the remote controller and the Agrofelis Robot being operated in a vineyard.

 ![Remote control and vehicle](_figures/remote-control-00-view-using.jpg)

-In the following sections the Agrofelis Robot basic remote controller prototype, is documented.
+In the following sections the Agrofelis Robot remote controller prototype, is documented.

 ## Agrofelis Remote Controller

-Although the Agrofelis unificator software combining all Agrofelis modules stream of data with its corresponding web application, allows the system to be controlled through regular mobile phones and computers, the need to have a dedicated physical interface operated with your hands offers a more robust interface.
-A dedicated physical interface bypasses problems compared to mobile phones, that are prune to program interruption in case someone calls, or the need to have bare / clean hand to touch it or their accessibility is be influenced based on the ambient luminosity levels of the environment.
+Although the Agrofelis unificator software combining all Agrofelis modules stream of data with its corresponding web application, allows the system to be controlled through regular mobile phones and computers, the need to have a dedicated physical interface operated with your hands, offers a more natural and robust interface.
+A dedicated physical module moreover bypasses problems when compared with mobile phones, which are prune to program interruption in case someone calls, or have the need to have bare and clean hands, pose the necessity to look at the module instead of the vehicle, or their usability is be influenced based on the ambient luminosity levels of the environment.

-The Remote controller implemented is composed of a reversed drawer like structure, about the size of usual person chest span promoting a more comfortable user experience.
-Moreover, the holding sides of the structure fit conveniently within the palm of the user offering a firm grip to the module.
-The controller's input sensors are arranged within thumb distance allowing to easily access and engage the controls.
+The Remote controller designed and implemented is composed of a reversed drawer like structure, about the size of usual person chest span offering a more comfortable user experience.
+Moreover, the holding sides of the structure fit conveniently within the palm of the user providing a firm grip with the module.
+The controller's input sensors are located within thumb distance enabling to easily reach and engage the input controls.
 The controller employs an ESP32, a battery, a 5v step down converter, a joystick with an embedded switch, two potentiometers, two switches, attached on the sides of wooden structure.

-Although controllers used in game engines are often employed in such projects, prototyping from the ground up leads to important know how enabling to consequently extend the baseline modules, based the acquainted experience.
-The implementation reuses established patterns and practices employed in the Agrogelis Motors Hub Driver and Front Sensors Lidar modules, testing even further the decisions made, leading to more robust software.
-The key difference between other Agrofelis modules and the baseline remote controller, is that the latter is composed of simple input sensors, only.
+Although controllers found in game engines are often employed in such projects, their decisions eventually limit the flexibility one can employ.
+Moreover, prototyping from the ground up builds know how enabling to consequently extend the baseline modules based the acquainted experience.
+The implementation reuses established patterns and practices employed in the Agrogelis Motors Hub Driver and Front Sensors Lidar modules, testing further the decisions made which leads to more robust software.
+The key difference between other Agrofelis modules and the baseline remote controller, is that the latter is composed of input sensors, only.

 The controller detects momentary button presses, prolonged presses, combinations of presses.
-Moreover, the controller quantizes the sensors outputs ranges suppressing noise or accidental movements.
-The software listens for changes in the joystick's internal potentiometers, mapping the forward and backward movement with its y axis while the steering with the x axis.
-The controller uses an indirect way to control the speed based on how much time the stick is lifted or is left at rest.
-The controller fades-in the y axis input values slower when actuated and fades-out them faster when un-engaged.
-The first potentiometer limits the speed signal sent to the robot via the joystic vehicle.
-The second potentiometer controls the maximum degree sent to the disk brakes controlling how hard or soft they will be actuated.
-The first switch powers up or down the Agrofelis robot mobility system when its pressed prolonged.
-The second switch actuates the brakes.
-The joystick's button when pressed prolonged switched on or off, the maximum steering radius of the vehicle.
+Moreover, the controller quantizes the sensors signal ranges suppressing noise or accidental movements.
+The software listens for changes in the joystick's internal potentiometers, mapping the forward and backward movement with its y axis input sensor and the steering with its X axis.

+The controller uses an indirect way to control the speed based on the amount of time a sensor is excited or is at rest.
+The controller fades-in the y axis input values slower when actuated (acceleration) and fades-out them faster when un-engaged (deceleration).
+The first potentiometer located on the left side, limits the speed signal sent to the robot via the joystick.
+The second potentiometer controls the maximum rotation degree sent to the disk brakes servos, controlling how hard or soft they will be actuated.
+The first switch powers up or down the Agrofelis robot mobility system, when its pressed for a prolonged time.
+The second switch actuates the brakes based on the aforementioned second potentiometer signal.
+The joystick's button when pressed for a prolonged time, switches on or off the maximum or regular steering radius of the vehicle.

-The software features developed implement a smooth start and a fast slow down control of the vehicle promoting safer maneuverability of the module.
-The speed of the vehicle limits can be set to four speed states ranging from zero to the maximum programmed.
-Likewise when on an slope or not the brakes can be adapted to consume less energy.
-The remote controller was programmed and adapted on the field, in order to optimise its responsiveness such that the corresponding vehicle movements are smooth, safe as well as forgiving.
+The software features developed implement a smooth acceleration and a fast deceleration control of the vehicle enabling the safe maneuverability of the module.
+The speed of the vehicle can be set to four speed states ranging from zero to the maximum programmed.
+Likewise when on an slope or not the brakes can be adapted to consume less energy when actuated.
+The remote controller was programmed and adapted on the field, in order to optimise its responsiveness such that the corresponding vehicle movements were smooth, safe and forgiving by providing sufficient time to the user to observe the outcomes of their movements.

-The following diagram depicts the Remote controller module.
+The following diagram depicts the remote controller module, encoding moreover distances of the component from the outer rim of the controller's body.

 ![Module schematics](_figures/remote-control-01-module-schematics.png)

-The module component are enumerated by the consequent schematic.
+The module's components are enumerated by the consequent exploded view schematic.

 ![Module exploded view](_figures/remote-control-02-module-exploded.png)

-The figure indexes the following components composing the remote controller module :
+The figure indexed the following components making up the remote controller :

 1. ESP32 38 pin on an ESP32 terminal adapter
 2. 5v Step down converter